SHIFT: Exploring the Boundary of RDMA Network Fault Tolerance: SHIFT Design

-\underline{1. \emph{Probing for default path recovery.}} To probe the recovery on the default path, SHIFT adopts a ping style method.
-SHIFTLib constructs a WR that directs the RNIC to write an empty packet to the remote default RNIC.
-This WR succeeds only when both the empty packet itself and its acknowledgment are successfully received, which indicates that the default path has recovered.
-In the case of an unsuccessful probe, SHIFTLib resets the default QP again and then continues probing at an interval.
+\underline{\emph{Probing for default path recovery.}} To test whether the default path has recovered, SHIFT uses a ping-like probe.
+SHIFT-Lib posts a WR that sends an empty write packet through the default path.
+The probe succeeds only if the WR completes, which implies that both the request and its acknowledgment were delivered.
+If the probe fails, SHIFTLib resets the default QP and continues probing periodically.

-\underline{2. \emph{Seamless recovery with order preservation.}} If the probing succeeds, SHIFTLib will restore RDMA communication back to the default QP.
-The main challenge is ensuring WR execution order matches exactly the order in which the application originally posted them.
-The core idea is to let new WRs posted to the default QP execute only after all earlier WRs have fully completed.
-We therefore switch traffic safely using the following detailed steps:
+\underline{\emph{Seamless recovery with ordering.}} If the probe succeeds, SHI-FTLib restores traffic to the default QP.
+As discussed in \S\ref{sec:designoverview}, SHIFT uses a WR execution fence to ensure seamless recovery while preserving the order of WR execution.
+SHIFT executes this recovery procedure independently in each direction.
+Specifically, SHIFT switches traffic using the following steps: